-Brown Thrashers are fairly common birds but their numbers have been declining for the last several decades: both the North American Breeding Bird Survey and the Christmas Bird Count showed declines of 1.2–2.2 percent per year, resulting in a cumulative loss of 39 percent.
+Brown Thrashers are fairly common birds but their numbers have been declining for the last several decades.
+According to the North American Breeding Bird Survey, between 1966 and 2010 populations declined throughout their range by an estimated 1.1 percent per year, resulting in a cumulative loss of 39 percent.
 Partners in Flight estimates the global breeding population at 4.9 million, with 100 percent living in the U.S. and 8 percent spending some part of the year in Canada.
 They rate an 11 out of 20 on the Continental Concern Score and are not on the 2012 Watch List, although they are a U.S.-Canada Stewardship species.
 Brown Thrashers probably increased their range during the nineteenth and twentieth centuries, as humans cleared forests for agriculture, suppressed fires in the Great Plains, and put out bird feeders.
 However, their shrubby habitat is now declining throughout the eastern U.S. as fields and forests regrow or are cleared altogether.
 Competition with Northern Mockingbirds may be affecting their numbers in northern parts of their range.
 Brown Thrashers often die in collisions with television towers (during migration) or with cars (since they often occur in roadside habitat).
 They can become unintended casualties of pesticides that people use to control insects, including organophosphates used in pecan plantations, dieldrin used on fields, and heptachlor used to combat Japanese beetles.

 Short-distance, partial migrant.
 In the winter, Brown Thrashers move out of the northern part of their breeding range and into the southeastern region, where resident thrashers also stay year round.
 Some northern birds move southwest into central Texas, outside of the normal breeding range.
 They migrate at night, either individually or in small groups.